AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-data.md

 ## bcp
 bcp is a command-line utility that is designed for flat file data import and export.
 Some transformation can take place during data export.
 To perform simple transformations use a query to select and transform the data.
 Once exported, the flat files can then be loaded directly into the target the SQL Data Warehouse database.

+> [!NOTE]
-> [AZURE.NOTE] It is often a good idea to encapsulate the transformations used during data export in a view on the source system.
+> It is often a good idea to encapsulate the transformations used during data export in a view on the source system.
 This ensures that the logic is retained and the process is repeatable.

 Advantages of bcp are: